Painting vs. Staining Your Deck

 • Color and texture of the wood: The existing surface and color of your wood will affect the tinting of the stain.
 If you have a darker wood deck, the stain on your deck may be darker than the sample chips you see in the store.
 More porous woods will absorb more of the stain, allowing the grain to show through even more.

-• Lighting: Keep in mind how the stain color will look in different lighting situations.
+• Lighting: Consider how the stain color will look in different lighting situations.
 The morning sun casts a different light than in the afternoon or evening, and bright sunny days will make the colors look different from cloudy days.
-Get a sample of the colors you like and observe them outside under different lighting conditions, including different weather conditions and times of day.
+Get a sample of the colors you like and observe them outside under different lighting conditions, weather conditions, and times of day.

-There are also several finishes to choose from when shopping for paint.
-There may be variations by brand, but in general, the categories are as follows.
+When shopping for paint, there are several finishes to choose from.
+There may be brand variations, but generally, the categories are as follows.

-• Transparent or clear stain: These stains are clear or very lightly tinted and allow the grain of the wood to shine through.
-This stain gives a very natural look and is best on decks that are newer and have little wearing or aging.
+• Transparent or clear stain: These stains are clear or very lightly tinted and allow the wood grain to shine through.
+They give a very natural look and are best on newer decks with minor wear or aging.

-• Semi-transparent stain: This type of stain is very similar to transparent, in that a lot of the natural wood grain shows through.
+• Semi-transparent stain: This type of stain is very similar to transparent in that much of the natural wood grain shows through.
 However, semi-transparent stains have more pigment, giving you more color options and slightly more coverage to hide minor blemishes or signs of aging.

-• Solid-color sealant: Offering the most color and coverage, solid-color sealants are a perfect compromise if you want the coverage of a paint, but the protection of a stain.
-This type of stain hides more weathering, aging and imperfections in the wood, much like a coat of paint would.
+• Solid-color sealant: Offering the most color and coverage, solid-color sealants are a perfect compromise if you want paint coverage but the protection of a stain.
+This type of stain hides more weathering, aging, and imperfections in the wood, much like a coat of paint would.
 Very little of the wood texture will show through, but you can have a bolder, more colorful look to your deck.
 This option has the same level of moisture resistance as other stains.

-If you’re still not sure what color or finish is best for your deck, contact a professional for help.
+If you’re unsure what color or finish is best for your deck, contact a professional for help.
 Neighborhood Painting offers free color consultation services to assist you in finding the perfect color for your project.
-We will help you successfully match the style of your home with your new deck color, while creating the atmosphere and mood you want for your living space.
+We will help you successfully match the style of your home with your new deck color while creating the atmosphere and mood you want for your living space.

 How to Stain a Deck